Governor Shapiro Announces $10.6 Million in New Funding for Site Development Pilot Program to Create More Shovel-Ready Sites for Businesses in Pennsylvania

 “This project is an exciting opportunity for our region.
 A new industrial facility will include robust job creation, economic development and manufacturing.
 Being a lifelong resident of Allentown, I have seen the transformation that has taken place in the Lehigh Valley by investing in our economic development,” said Senator Nick Miller.
 “However, there is still work to do and progress to be made.
 We want to continue to support our existing businesses and encourage expansion, innovation and modernization of even more businesses.
 This project will provide utility extensions for water, sewer and natural gas from the existing city infrastructure.
 I am excited about all the potential we have under this new program.
 I applaud Governor Shapiro for his support of business development and the contribution to help businesses realize the potential Pennsylvania has to be their home.
 I look forward to advocating the expansion of PA SITES in this year’s budget.”

-You can read Pennsylvania’s first economic development strategy in 20 years here.
-For more information on how the Governor’s proposed budget will create economic opportunity for all Pennsylvanians, visit shapirobudget.pa.gov.
+You can read Pennsylvania’s first economic development strategy in 20 years.
+For more information on how the Governor’s proposed budget will create economic opportunity for all Pennsylvanians, visit Governor Josh Shapiro’s Budget website.

+For more information about the Department of Community and Economic Development, visit DCED website, and be sure to stay up-to-date with all of our agency news on Facebook, X, and LinkedIn, and be sure to tag local small business on social media with the hashtags #PASmallBiz24 and #SmallBusinessWeek

 # # #